jmetterrothan/kraaken/README.md

 # kraken
-A framework for making 2d games
+A framework for making 2d platformer games